xmon/ColorPickerTypeBundle/README.md

 ### Instaling Assetic Bundle (optional)
 If you wish to use Assetic Bundle to manage web assets, please follow this [official guide](https://symfony.com/doc/3.4/frontend/assetic/asset_management.html).
 However keep in mind that `symfony/assetic-bundle` library has been deprecated and is not actively maintained and it's not compatible with Symfony 4+.

-### Add ColorPickerTypeBundle to assetic (optional)
+### Integrating ColorPickerTypeBundle assets into your project
+This bundle ships with JSColor library.
+You need to include a `Resources/public/js/jscolor.min.js` file in your templates in order to make ColorPicker field work correctly.

+#### Option 1 - with Assetic
-If you choose to use Assetic anyway, add this bundle to Assetic configuration.
+If you choose to use Assetic despite the fact it's deprecated, add XmonColorPickerTypeBundle to Assetic configuration.
 ```yml
 # app/config/config.yml
 # Assetic Configuration